NORMAN — Editor’s note: This is the latest in a series of articles on the Norman Public School district’s proposed bond issue to be voted on Feb. 11.

 The $126 million bond issue is not expected to raise or lower property taxes because other bonds will have been paid off by the time the new bonds would hit the tax rolls.

 The bond issue represents the sum of the district’s bonding capacity for five years.
-NPS utilized a revenue bond structure, allowing immediate access to funds it would have had access to over five years and use them to make needed capital investments district-wide in a shorter period of time.
+The NPS school district has utilized a revenue bond structure so it will be able to have immediate access to funds it would have had access to over five years and use them to make needed capital investments district-wide in a shorter period of time.

 The law requires all bond issue projects to be completed within three years of the start date.

 In 2009, NPS passed a similar bond issue for $109 million.
 The 2009 bond issue focused on renovations of elementary and middle schools, and Ronald Reagan Elementary was built.
 All of the 2009 bond issue projects were completed on time.

 The projects included in the 2014 bond issue were identified in an objective process that drew from an independent Norman Demographic Study in 2012 and independent Facility Plan studies conducted in 2007 and 2013.

 Early in-person voting will be from 8 a.m. to 6 p.m.
 Feb.
 6 and Feb.
 7 at the Cleveland County Election Board.
 Polls will open at 7 a.m.
 Feb.
 11 and close at 7 p.m.